-An annual independent audit is conducted in compliance with the requirements described in the Code of Federal Regulations, Title 45, Part 75.501.
-The most recent audit found that GLCAP's consolidated financial statements presented fairly, in all material respects, the financial position, changes in net assets, and cash flows for the year ended September 30, 2023.
-Deficiencies in internal control were noted in the audit, and GLCAP has taken appropriate steps to remediate the findings.
-A copy of the independent audit is available upon request and available on the GLCAP website.
+An annual independent audit is conducted in compliance with the requirements described in the U.S. Office of Management and Budget Circular A-133.
+The most recent audit found that GLCAP complied in all material respects with the requirements applicable to each of its major federal programs for the fiscal year ending Sept.
+30, 2022.
+A copy of the independent audit is available upon request and is also available on the GLCAP website.